Ben-Bauer-15/notetaking/notes.md

 I ran into an annoying bug today.
 Can't forget to change the IP the server is running on, or else it will be very hard to debug!

+### 12/19/19

+Today I figured out how to send emails via Node.js.
+Turns out that it's very easy.
+Sending texts, however, is not easy unfortunately